 Ski Bindings for combi type boots follow the above-mentioned standards and technologies.
 If it is a Salomon SNS combi boot, it will have two pins and thus fit SNS skate bindings.
-It will also fit the SNS classic bindings that do not have a spring-loaded arm but instead a slid in the place where the metal pin is under the foot.
+It will also fit the SNS classic bindings that do not have a spring-loaded arm but instead, a slid in the place where the metal pin is under the foot.

 What is the difference between NNN and SNS?

-The SNS and NNN binding and boot systems at first sight might appear similar but they are different.
+The SNS and NNN binding and boot systems, at first sight, might appear similar but they are different.
 If you try to make an SNS boot fit into an NNN binding, you will experience that the width at the connection point will not fit – their dimensions are unsuitable.
 The Rottefella NNN is wider than the Salomon SNS.

 Rottefella NIS binding

 Rottefella has further developed the way you attach the Rottefella NNN binding to the ski.
 The NIS (Nordic Integrated System) system is adjustable -meaning that you can move the binding a bit towards the front of the ski, thus providing a better grip for example when on hilly terrain skiing.
-Adjust the binding a bit backwards, providing better glide properties for smooth skiing) NIS (Nordic Integrated System) is the name of the plate you drill and/or glue onto the ski.
+Adjust the binding a bit backward, providing better glide properties for smooth skiing) NIS (Nordic Integrated System) is the name of the plate you drill and/or glue onto the ski.
 This NIS plate might have been preinstalled from the factory or you might mount this yourself.
-When this plate is on the ski it allows you to click in the NNN binding by sliding it on the right place with the NIS key.
+When this plate is on the ski it allows you to click in the NNN binding by sliding it in the right place with the NIS key.
 Now you can adjust it to the preferred position.
 The Rottefella NIS plate cannot be used for Salomon SNS bindings or Salomon Prolink bindings.

 Compatible equipment for Nordic Backcountry skiing outside tracks

-Besides the above mentioned both Rottefella and Salomon make bindings for cross country /Nordic skiing outside tracks – Backcountry skiing.
+Besides the above-mentioned both Rottefella and Salomon make bindings for cross country /Nordic skiing outside tracks – Backcountry skiing.
 Rottefella has named their binding Rottefella BC (Backcountry) and Salomon has named theirs Salomon BC.
 These bindings are made stronger and more powerful, so they are suitable for harsher conditions outside the tracks.

-These two binding systems are for special backcountry boots, meaning that Backcountry (BC) bindings will not fit normal NNN, SNS or Prolink type of boots.
+These two binding systems are for special backcountry boots, meaning that Backcountry (BC) bindings will not fit normal NNN, SNS, or Prolink type of boots.
 The pin in the boots and the connection point on the bindings are much wider.
 To put things shortly, these backcountry equipment bindings are not suitable for roller skiing.